Safety in Panama

 From here, you are able to review passport and visa requirements, safety and security, suggested vaccinations, etc.

 -Panama City: Panama City is safe to visit but you really need to keep your wits about you.
-It has one of the highest rates of crime in Panama so you need to be extremely careful.
+It has one of the highest rates of crime in Panama so you need to be careful.
+We really enjoyed our time in Panama City, but keep in mind that at this stage in our lives we weren’t novice travelers and knew what and where to avoid.